TGDivy/TGDivy/README.md

 ## 💬🌞

-> Troubles are often the tools by which God fashions us for better things. ~ Henry Ward Beecher
+> The whole is greater than the sum of its parts. ~ Aristotle

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )